Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 ![Courses page errors](readme/images/courses_errors.png)

-Fixes: Added hidden attribute to the first option element of the select element.
+Courses page fixes: Added hidden attribute, an empty value attribute and changed the selected value to "selected" on the first option element that is a child to the select element.

 ![Competition page errors](readme/images/competition_errors.png)

-Fixes: Changed the target of the aria-controls on the collapse buttons.
+Competition page fixes: Changed the target of the aria-controls on the collapse buttons.

 ![Contact page errors](readme/images/contact_errors.png)

 Fixes: Removed frameborder attribute, moved the height and width attribute to css and removed the new line in the middle of the src attribute on the map.
+Moved the h1 elemet inside the section element.

 [HTML validator results](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmartinfjellstrom.github.io%2FMS1-the-cave%2F)